risk-first/website/menagerie/Map-And-Territory-Risk.md

 There are _lots_ of cognitive biases.
 But let's just look at a couple that are relevant to [Map and Territory Risk]():

 - **Availability Heuristic**: People overestimate the importance of knowledge they have been exposed to.
-Could this be relevant in the Volkswagen case?
-Or could it be..
 - **The Ostrich Effect**:  Which is where dangerous information is ignored or avoided because of the emotions it will evoke.
 - **Bandwagon Effect**:  People like to believe things that other people believe.
 Could this be a factor in the existence of the Hype Cycle?